nginxinc/kubernetes-ingress/docs/content/configuration/security.md

 ---

 NGINX Ingress Controller follows Kubernetes best practices: this page outlines configuration specific to NGINX Ingress Controller you may require, including links to examples in the [GitHub repository](https://github.com/nginxinc/kubernetes-ingress/tree/release-3.5).
-NGINX Ingress Controller follows Kubernetes best practices: this page outlines configuration specific to NGINX Ingress Controller you may require, including links to examples in the [GitHub repository](https://github.com/nginxinc/kubernetes-ingress/tree/release-3.5).

 For general guidance, we recommend the official Kubernetes documentation for [Securing a Cluster](https://kubernetes.io/docs/tasks/administer-cluster/securing-a-cluster/).